 - i.
 The business model for managing the asset; and - ii.
 The cash flow characteristics of the asset - Amortised cost: Assets that are held for collection of contractual cash flows where the cash flows solely represent payments of principal and interest ('SPPI') and not designated at FVPL, are measured at amortised cost.
 The carrying amount of these assets are adjusted by any credit loss allowances recognised.
-Interest income from the financial assets is included in profit using the EIR method.

-Financial assets (continued)
+Interest income from the financial assets is included in the Statement of Comprehensive Income using the EIR method. - Fair value through other comprehensive income: Assets that are held for collection of contractual cash flows and for selling the financial assets, where the cash flows solely represent payments of principal and interest are measured at fair value through other comprehensive income ('FVOCI'). - Fair value through profit or loss: Financial assets that do not meet the criteria for amortised cost or FVOCI are measured at FVPL.
+A gain or loss is recognised in the statement of comprehensive income and presented within 'Profit/(loss) on derecognition of financial assets measured at FVPL' in the year in which it arises.